 Not only are companies handling more parcels, they are also doing so with customers increasingly expecting faster shipments.

 To address these issues of speed and volume, many shippers have turned to a solution they’ve leaned on in the past: adding staff for parcel sorting.
 But that simply may not be enough anymore.
 It only increases the opportunity for error and is far from a long-term answer.
-In 2018, the better solution is automation.
+The better solution is automation.

 Automation in parcel sorting can bring four distinct advantages that not only help shippers process an increasing load of parcels more quickly, but can also provide company executives data they need to improve efficiencies and lower costs.